 Alabama offers 3-star QB from Arizona

-Alabama has issued another offer to a quarterback.
 Monday's offer went to Tyler Shough, a three-star composite recruit from Chandler, Ariz.
+The 6-foot-5, 187-pound Shough has offers from the likes of Michigan, South Carolina, Missouri and some Ivy League schools.

 Comments